diezo/ProGPT/README.md

 print(generative.prompt("hello"))
 ```

-## Conversation
+## 💬 Conversation
-With this mode, the AI remembers your previous messages and responds to your prompts keeping them in mind.
+Just like chat.
+AI will remember your past messages as well in the conversation.

 ```python
 from ProGPT import Conversation